yididiel7/docs/content/ar-sandbox.md

 ![CalibrateProjector](/images/ar-sandbox/7-maximize-478e070818.png)

-- Press and hold the 1 key, move your cursor over Capture, then release the 1 key:
+- Press and hold the 1 key (Num Pad), move your cursor over Capture, then release the 1 key (Num Pad):

 ![Tools Menu](/images/ar-sandbox/7-B-press-1-17ad6d4ad8.png)

-- Then press the 2 key when you see this dialog:
+- Then press the 2 key (Num Pad) when you see this dialog:

 ![Capture](/images/ar-sandbox/7-C-press-2-867c3ffac3.png)

-Press the 2 key to capture the background image, after which you'll briefly see a uniform red color projected onto your sandbox:
+Press the 2 key (Num Pad) to capture the background image, after which you'll briefly see a uniform red color projected onto your sandbox:

 ![Uniform Red Color](/images/ar-sandbox/7-D-capture-background-af5f6cb582.jpg)